kai-vu/site/theses/LS_SciKG.md

 - data and knowledge integration (discovering bias, automatically discovering ‘content gaps’)

 Content gaps or bias in Scientific Knowledge Graphs (KGs) impact downstream applications, which is undesirable when used, for instance, for the discovery of novel facts or theories.
-In this project, the student would research methods for framing and measuring these gaps in the context of user needs.
+In this project, the student would research methods for framing or measuring these gaps on an existing scientific KG in the context of user needs, for instance through user's natural language queries.

 #### Relevant literature:
 Abián, D., Merono Penuela, A., & Simperl, E. (2022).
 An Analysis of Content Gaps versus User Needs in the Wikidata Knowledge Graph.
 In The Semantic Web – ISWC 2022 21st International Semantic Web Conference, ISWC 2022, Virtual Event, October 23–27, 2022, Proceedings